What is obesity?

 The good news is that even a minimum level of weight loss can improve or prevent health problems related to obesity.
 Changes in diet, increased physical activity and changes in diet and lifestyle can help you lose weight.
 Prescription medications and slimming surgeries are additional options available to treat obesity.

-What mushrooms have useful properties in combating obesity?
+Which mushrooms have useful properties for obesity?

 Activates metabolism and protects the cardiovascular system